We could not do what we do without all of you.

-At the Gandhi Institute we are blessed to have passionate people from around the US and the world want to come and volunteer with us.
+At the Gandhi Institute we are blessed to have passionate people from around the US and the world who want to come and volunteer with us.
 People have volunteered from a few weeks to a year.
 We give priority to younger people for formal internships, but we welcome all others to volunteer with us in a variety of ways.

-This works great for these volunteers as they get to learn about what we do and how we do it.
+Our interns get to learn about what we do and how we do it.
 They also experience the culture of Gandhi Institute first hand as a member of the team.
 We understand that one of the best ways to learn something is to teach it, so our volunteers are also given opportunities to teach our work.

+Due to COVID-19, we are currently unable to support larger internship projects.
+However, we are happy to involve interns with smaller project ideas.
 We are particularly seeking interns with skills in social media, graphic design, or videography, although we celebrate the many requests we get from a wide range of individuals.

 “I feel so honored to have had the opportunity to come and join the Gandhi Institute team.
 They have all made me feel so welcome and valued.
-It’s been great to be able to apply my talents, skills and knowledge to the organization and the important work they are doing.
+It’s been great to be able to apply my talents, skills, and knowledge to the organization and the important work they are doing.
 Everyone has been very grateful for the contributions I have been making to the work.
 It’s been a great five weeks.
 I’ve learned a lot and leave here very inspired by my Gandhi colleagues.”

 Thomas Stokell, Entrepreneur